Martin-Alexander/strata_tables/README.md

 time = Time.parse("2027-12-23")

 products = HistoryProduct.as_of(time) # => Products as of 2027-12-23
-products.first.price                  # => Inheritted associations are temporal by default
+products.first.price                  # => Inherited associations are temporal by default

 HistoryProduct.sti_name               # => "Product", compatible with single-table inheritance
 HistoryProduct.time_dimension         # => ["system_period"]